Top 5 Product Engagement Segments for Sales Teams

 Top 10 Product Engagement Segments for Customer Success Teams

-Another way to segment your audience — product engagement.
-First, let’s clarify: These segments aren’t based on firmographics or website visits.
-The segments we’re talking about here are based on engagement with your specific product.
-And while every SaaS business has its own singular nuances, there are some standard product engagement segments that all modern SaaS business should be tracking (and acting on).
+Another way to slice your audience is by product engagement.
+These segments aren’t about firmographics or website visits.
+They’re about how people use your product.
+Every SaaS business has its quirks, but there are some standard engagement segments you should track and act on.

 That’s how you win the game of SaaS.